Our car won its class at Le Mans in 1954, the first such victory for an American manufacturer. They manufactured only 2 of these open-top cars ever.

-Paltry history of Americans at Le Mans has been described herein.
-The driving force behind the entire post-war effort, until the emergence of the Ford-backed GT40 venture, was Briggs Cunningham, who entered nine Cunningham racers between 1951 and 1955 in his legendary quest to win the 24-hour Le Mans endurance race with an American car and American drivers’ feat which had not been done by any sports car, and only once by a Grand Prix car in 1921 by Jimmy Murphy and the famous Duesenberg Le Mans Grand Prix victory.
+The driving force behind the entire post-war effort, until the emergence of the Ford-backed GT40 venture, was Briggs Cunningham, who entered nine Cunningham racers between 1951 and 1955 in his legendary quest to win the 24-hour Le Mans endurance race with an American car and American drivers’ feet.
+This accomplishment had not by any sports car, and only once by a Grand Prix car in 1921 by Jimmy Murphy and the famous Duesenberg Le Mans Grand Prix victory.

 Briggs himself did not get actively involved in car racing till he was over 40 years of age, although he supported other drivers.
 On the death of his mother, he finally appeared on the track, driving his famous Bu-Merc.
 A Buick-Mercedes SSK amalgam, at the first Watkins Glen.
 He was active in sports car racing for the next 20 years.
 He entered two Cadillacs in the 1950 Le Mans with no success.
-Utilizing the experienced help of Phil Walters and Bill Frick, he formed his own company in West Palm Beach, Florida, where prototype racers were made, including the advanced C2R.
-Combinations of the great Chrysler Hemi FirePower and Cadillac transmissions powered these cars, but despite their 250 horsepower, the best he could was 18th at Le Mans.
+Using the experienced help of Phil Walters and Bill Frick, he formed his own company in West Palm Beach, Florida, that produced prototype racers , including the advanced C2R.
+Combinations of the great Chrysler Hemi FirePower and Cadillac transmissions powered these cars, but despite their 250 horsepower, the best he could place was 18th at Le Mans.
 There were successes at local races, in 1951 and 1952, however.
-In order to homologate, he had to produce 25 customer cars, and these, the C3, most of which were clothed with lovely Vignale bodies.
+In order to homologate, he had to produce 25 customer cars (the C3), most of which were clothed with lovely Vignale bodies.

-In comparison with previous racing attempts with the C-2 model, the redesigned racer was sixteen inches shorter, 990 pounds lighter, and was designated a C-4R (for racing).
+In comparison with previous racing attempts with the C-2 model, the redesigned racer was sixteen inches shorter, 990 pounds lighter, and designated a C-4R (for racing).
 The car carried a modified Chrysler engine with a roller tappet camshaft, special carburetion, heavier crankshaft, increased compression ratio now capable of 325 horsepower at 5200 RPM.
 There was a modified Ford front suspension, but the De Dion and rear suspension on the previous models was not carried out in favor of a Chrysler live rear axle.
-After some experimentation, a parallel trailing arm system and bilateral Panhard rods were used.
+After some experimentation, they used a parallel trailing arm system and bilateral Panhard rods.
 The car in question after some experimentation ultimately used a four-speed transmission from a Siata truck!

-For body design, G. Briggs Weaver was brought on to the team to design the beautiful and functional three C-4R models (two roadsters and one coupe).
-Briggs Weaver was responsible for designing the special bodies on the sporting duPont automobiles, two examples of which are in the collection.
-A huge gas tank was fitted behind the seats, capable of 50 gallons.
-Despite earlier failed attempts at long distance as well as local racing, this beast was now ready to perform.
+For body design, they brought G. Briggs Weaver on to the team to design the beautiful and functional three C-4R models (two roadsters and one coupe).
+Briggs Weaver designed the special bodies on the sporting duPont automobiles, two examples of which are in the collection.
+They fit a huge gas tank behind the seats, capable of 50 gallons.
+Despite earlier failed attempts at both long-distance and local racing, this beast was now ready to perform.

 In all, the three C-4R cars won 74% of all the events in which they were entered, and finished 84% of the races that they had started.
 As a tribute to its maneuverability, Mercedes Benz engineer Rudolf Uhlenhaut said after test driving a C-4R, “That’s the safest handling racing car I have ever driven.”